This episode of Communio Sanctorum is titled, “Look Who’s Driving the Bus Now.”

 Ambrose introduced, or I should say re-introduced congregational singing to church services.
 Not afraid to innovate, when he included Eastern melodies in the hymns he wrote, and they proved to be wildly popular, some accused him of casting a spell on the people of Milan.
 Due to Ambrose, hymn singing became an important part of the liturgy of the Western Church.

-Back to Ambrose.
-His most important contribution was in the area of church-state relations.
+Ambrose’s most important contribution was in the area of church-state relations.
 He contended, not with just 1, but 3 emperors; & prevailed in each encounter.
 His relationship with Theodosius, the first emperor to make Rome a Christian state, is the best known.
 And the tale is one of those moments in history that would make a great miniseries.

 In a surprise move, Theodosius revoked his earlier decision.
 The Christians didn’t have to rebuild the synagogue they’d destroyed.
-Well, you might imagine what message this sent—it was open season on Jews & their meeting places.
+Well, you might imagine what message that sent—it was open season on Jews & their meeting places.

 So ends Round 1 in the wrestling match between the Bishop of Milan & the Emperor Theodosius.
 Before we look at Round 2, let’s take a closer look at Theodosius.